Skip to Content

 K

-Keyword Keywords are useful when searching online (either on the web, Library catalogue or Library database) for information.
-A keyword is a word that best summarises information being sought.
+Keywords are useful when searching for information online (either on the web, Library Search or Library databases A keyword is a word that best summarises information being sought.
 This could be a significant word in the title, abstract or text of a piece of work.

 L

-Library Help is a database of frequently asked questions about how to use the Library at Queen's.
-If the answer cannot be found in the database then there is also an option to ask a question which will then be answered by library staff
+Library Help is a collection of frequently asked questions about the Library at Queen's.
+If you can’t find what you’re looking for there is also an option to ask a question which will then be answered by Library staff.

 Library of Congress The system of classifying library books and other material used in the Library at Queen’s.
 Each item is given a shelfmark indicating what subject it covers and where it is shelved.